Friday, February 28, 2025

 He knew he was only still a Greycloak by courtesy, and because he had gone for help when he fled.
 Derlina and the rest of the crew had been down by then; he'd done the sensible thing.
 But since the other three -- and Derlina in particular -- had gone down fighting, everybody in the gang thought of them as heroes... and him as a coward.
 It wasn't right, it wasn't true, but there it was and he was stuck with it.

 "Yes, um, Boss.
 I heard news, and you'll want to hear it to.
 Bilk Tendal, down on lower city north?
 He had a group of kids had made a hideout in the back of his shop.
 Wannabe gang, it sounds like, but still just kids.
-Anyway, this group came in and helped Bilk bust 'em out: pried 'em out of their hideout, dressed 'em down in the street, then made 'em clean up and marched 'em home to their parents."
+Anyway, this group came in and helped Bilk bust 'em out: pried 'em out of their hideout, dressed 'em down in the street, then made 'em clean the place up and marched 'em home to their parents."

 Vallista Greycloak leaned forward, studying Bassom closely.
 He managed not to swallow again, but it took an effort; Vallista was old Anderlin's daughter, likely to take over the gang if her father ever passed.
 "Why, exactly, did you think I needed to know this?" she asked quietly.